6 Tips to Create Better Mobile-Friendly Emails

-Creating a mobile-friendly email, especially for online retailers, is no longer just a nice thing to have, it’s a must-have.
-So let’s explore several simple, yet essential elements for creating mobile-friendly emails!
+With 68% of emails being opened on mobile devices, creating a mobile-friendly email, especially for online retailers, is no longer just a nice thing to have.
+It is a must-have.

 Email marketers can no longer ignore mobile devices and tablets.
-They represent a massive part all email interactions and, consequently, revenue.
-But just how big?
-Well, from 2010 to 2015, email opens on mobile devices increased by 30%, reaching 54%
+They represent a massive part of all email interactions and, consequently, revenue.

 1. Measure the Length of the Subject Line